MarvinTheParanoid/Interactive-GoL/README.md

 - add settings menu
     - (resolution, speed, age, maturity, w/h(?), mouse size)

+-refactor code!

+### At a later date...

 - add rules menu
     - let user trial their own rules - select which feature, opperator, and outcome to apply

+- rewrite logic in WebAssembly or use Linear Algebra libraries to imporve performance